 I have always liked to move my body in one way or another.
 I danced and was a dance teacher for many years, and I even taught Zumba for a few years.
 Way back in the day though, I used to be intimidated at the gym, and would only go to the gym because I thought I had to.
 When I wanted to lose weight, the conventional wisdom said “eat less, move more” and I definitely subscribed to that notion for a long time.
 I would reduce my portion sizes and exercise more for a time, but then I would inevitably fall off the band-wagon and end up gaining more weight than I lost.
 For more about our weight loss, check out our How We Lost Over 100 lbs blog post.

-After regaining my health and losing 80 lbs, I have a renewed love of physical activity.
+After regaining my health and losing 80 pounds, I have a renewed love of physical activity.
 After being so ill that it was difficult to do daily activities, I have a deep appreciation for being able to move my body.
 I’ve especially been enjoying lifting weights, calisthenics, and yoga.
-I LOVE going to the gym!
+I like to use my Lebert Fitness Equalizer Bars.
+I also LOVE going to the gym!
 I’m always excited to go.
 I work hard, increase my strength and stamina, and have a lot of fun.
 I feel energized and pumped up before and after a workout.
 The gym is truly one of my happy places!
 I’m keen to increase my strength and challenge myself.
 Tomorrow, I’m starting the 28 day overhaul by Vegan Proteins.
 I’m looking forward to the challenge and will keep you updated on my progress!

 I have never liked going to the gym and never understood the appeal of gyms.
 Gyms are disgusting places, in my opinion.
 The atmosphere in general makes me very uncomfortable; there’s so much sweating, grunting, and panting etc.